VatsJari/MicroFace/README.md

 1. **Calculating the Distance from the Midpoint:**
-   - The code calculates the distance of each cell from the midpoint `(2764, 2196)` using the Euclidean distance formula.
    - It uses the coordinates `Center_X_soma` and `Center_Y_soma` from the dataframe `import$df_all` to represent the cell's position.
    - The coordinates `Injury_x` and `Injury_y` represent the midpoint.
    - The result is stored in the `radial_dist` column of the dataframe.